pairing4good/academy/009-web-view/002-http.md

 - clone your fork
 - follow the README.md instructions
 - explore the running web app
+- _Note: To shut down your local server simply press CTRL+C in the terminal window and the server will stop running_
 - create a 1 minute video demonstrating the features that you found

 ## Walkthrough